fkie-cad/filesharer/README.md

 AES block cipher mode may be changed too to GCM.

 Files are sent in chunks of 0x100000 (or whatever the `-s` option is set to) byte blocks.
-For each block, the IV is rotated so it should be different for each block.
+For each block, the IV is rotated, so it should be different for each block.

 ### Integrity